since1968/stat-blocks/homebrewery/stiletto.markdown

 #### Grappler
 Starting at 3rd level, you develop the skills necessary to hold your own in close-quarters fighting.
 You have advantage on attack rolls against a creature you are grappling.

-When you make an Attack action with a grapple, you can use a bonus action to attack with a light melee weapon that you’re holding in the other hand.
+When you make an Attack action with a grapple, you can use a bonus action to attack with a stiletto weapon that you’re holding in the other hand.
 Other restrictions on Two-Weapon fighting still apply.

 #### Improved Combat Superiority
 At 9th level, your superiority dice turn in to d10s.
 At 17th level, they turn into d12s.